gronostajo/drill2/CONTRIBUTING.md

 Then use following commands each time you want to build the app:

-- `gulp build-dev` - Builds Drill 2 with appcache disabled (for Apache server only).
+- `gulp build-dev` - Builds Drill 2 with appcache disabled.
 Useful if you don't want to clear appcache or double-refresh every time you change something.
 - `gulp build` - Builds a production-ready instance of Drill 2 with full appcache support.

 Output files are created in the `build` folder.